Look and Listen:

 Don’t forget to examine the door itself.
 Wood doors will need to check for water damage and warp, as well as chipped and peeling paint.
 Steel doors may have rust spots that may need sanding, primed and painted.
 Rust is a major enemy for any garage door.
 Yearly maintenance can help keep it away.

 You rely on your garage door to operate smooth and efficient day in and day out.
 A system failure can be a significant inconvenience as it can result in property damage or personal injury.
-We provide expert Garage Door Maintenance and Repair Service in the Windsor, Ontario Region at affordable prices.
+We provide expert Garage Door Maintenance and Repair Service in the greater San Diego Region at affordable prices.